meganz/sdk/README.md

 that not enabling asynchronous DNS resolving at all would result in the engine losing its non-blocking behaviour.

-Filesystem event monitoring: Under Linux, inotify is used; periodic full directory scans otherwise.
+CAUTION: The provided cURL-based POSIX network layer relies on OpenSSL-specific functionality for security critical peer authentication.

+Filesystem event monitoring: The provided filesystem layer implements the Linux inotify and the MacOS fsevents interfaces.

 To build the the reference megacli example, you may also need to install: